-A former senior police officer, David Duckenfield, who was in charge on the day of the Hillsborough disaster, will this week find out whether prosecution proceedings against him can continue.
+David Duckenfield, a former senior police officer who was in command on the day of the Hillsborough disaster, will learn this week if the trial against him may proceed.

-Prosecutions against others allegedly involved in the Hillsborough tragedy began in July 2017, but Duckenfield’s case is different as earlier proceedings against him were stayed in 2000 after a failed private prosecution.
-A stay acts to prevent a case continuing.
+Prosecutions against those accused of involvement in the Hillsborough disaster resumed in July 2017, although Duckenfield’s case is unique because previous proceedings against him were stayed in 2000 following an unsuccessful private prosecution.
+A stay prevents a case from proceeding.

-Applications to remove a stay on proceedings are relatively rare, as is a request for a Voluntary Bill of Indictment, a special procedure whereby a High Court Judge can authorise crown court proceedings to begin, bypassing other formalities.
+A request for a Voluntary Bill of Indictment, a special procedure in which a High Court Judge can authorise crown court proceedings to begin without having to go through further formalities, is also uncommon.

-A similar application was made against Paul Gadd, better known as Gary Glitter, in 2014.
-In that case, Mr Justice Globe allowed prosecutions to continue, ultimately resulting in a lengthy prison sentence for Gadd.
+In 2014, a similar complaint was filed against Paul Gadd, better known as Gary Glitter.
+Mr Justice Globe allowed the prosecution to proceed in that instance, and Gadd received a significant prison sentence as a result.

 What are the criteria?